puppetlabs/puppet-docs/source/puppetdb/1/spec_q_resources.markdown

             ["=", "tag",  "magical"],
             ["=", ["parameter", "ensure"], "enabled"]]

-The conditional type behaviours are defined:
+The following conditionals for type behaviors are defined:

 `or`
-: If *any* condition is true the result is true.
+: If *any* condition is true, the result is true.

 `and`
-: If *all* conditions are true the result is true.
+: If *all* conditions are true, the result is true.

 `not`
-: If *none* of the conditions are true the result is true.
+: If *none* of the conditions are true, the result is true.

-The match operator behaviours are defined:
+The following match operator behaviors are defined:

 `=`
 : Exact string equality of the field and the value.

 ## Response format

-An array of zero or more resource objects, with each object having the following form:
+An array of zero or more resource objects, with each object in the following form:

     {"certname":   "the certname of the associated host",